 And strange, now if i set synproxy dont connection is possible to reach webserver.
 Or this parameter are set pending uptime nine day and opérationnal with the synflood in bridge mode.

 I Think look seriously at the problem in bridge mode.
 I guess no one uses this method because it seems strange to me at this stage of the pfsense version to meet an unstable behavior...

-#8 Updated by Jim Pingle 4 months ago
+#8 Updated by Jim Pingle about 4 years ago

 - Status changed from Feedback to Resolved

 I can reproduce this somewhat here on 2.3.2.
 With a WAN/LAN style bridge, putting